sparkflows/sparkflows-docs/docs/tutorials/data-science/h2o/H2O-GBM.rst

 H2O GBM
 ========

-This workflow performs H2O’s GBM sequentially builds regression trees on all the features of the Bike Sharing Dataset in a fully distributed way - each tree is built in parallel
+This workflow performs H2O’s GBM sequentially builds regression trees on all the features of the Bike Sharing Dataset in a fully distributed way - each tree is built in parallel.

 Workflow
 -------